Joelx/rasax-deployment-guide/README.md

 ```
 You can now remove the `rasa-webservice.tar` on your filesystem if you like.<br>
 If you don't what the hazzle of storing your image on the local microk8s registry only, feel free to simply use a remote registry instead.
 In this case, make sure to edit the `k8s-configs/basic-webservice.yaml` to reference your username for Docker Hub.

+(<b>Update:</b> Apparently there is a new, less complicated way of using local images with the micro8s registry: https://microk8s.io/docs/registry-images)

 #### Deploy Webservice
 Because the k8s LoadBalancer works on Layer 7, you need a Domain Name that points to the external IP Address of your server for the next step.
 Alternatively you can use services like https://nip.io/.